Techmeka/blog/docs/_posts/2025-10-22-Serverless-Form-Processing.md

 > What if you could process **millions of form submissions**—without managing a single server?

-**Teleport Observer** is TechMeka's new **serverless form processing platform**, built for modern teams that want **secure, scalable, and maintenance-free form infrastructure**.
-It handles inbound web form data at the edge, filters out threats, applies business logic, and securely delivers data to the right system—**in under 50ms globally**. <!--more-->
+Teleport Observer is TechMeka's new serverless form processing platform, built for modern teams that want **secure, scalable, and maintenance-free form infrastructure**.<!--more--> It handles inbound web form data at the edge, filters out threats, applies business logic, and securely delivers data to the right system—**in under 50ms globally**.

 Whether you're collecting leads, quiz responses, support requests, or internal approvals, **Teleport Observer** eliminates backend overhead and ships with **enterprise-grade security**.